 The fermented materials are then excreted in cecotropes, which the rabbit eats to absorb all the vitamins & fats from the fiber.
 It’s a delicate system that can easily be disrupted by excess sugars & starches causing bloating, constipation or out of whack gastrointestinal bacterial growth.
 Click here to read more about preventing rabbit GI Stasis

 Following is certainly not an all inclusive list of things you shouldn’t feed your rabbit, but just some of the biggies.
 If you are unsure if a food is safe for your bunny, it’s always better to err on the side of caution.
-Remember fresh hay should make up the largest part of your rabbit’s diet, followed by quality rabbit pellets and fresh veggies.
+Remember fresh hay should make up the largest part of your rabbit’s diet, followed by quality rabbit pellets (about 1/2 cup per rabbit per day) and fresh veggies as “treats” or just supplemental food.

 What Not to Feed Rabbits